 You may find the cradle lid a bit tight in the beginning but it will loosen up after some time.
 The combo is easy to carry around and even takes the receiver for a jog without feeling too much additional weight.

 To power on the device, you have to press and hold the upper area of the black side until the unit vibrates.
 It is advertised with haptic feedback and a clean interface however, I am not a fan of the touch controls.
 Physical volume buttons will still be handier when using gloves for example.

 It is still easy to adapt to the control functions on W5, in occasions like taking a phone call you just need to press the touch-sensitive button or hold it to reject the call.
 The lack of buttons does make the W5 look futuristic and cooler than most Bluetooth devices in the market.

 The bright side of having no physical buttons is the element-proof nature of the W5 with IP67 certification.
 Raindrops and spilled drinks will carry no fear for the W5.

 The W5 is also integrated with 8th generation Clear Voice Capture algorithms.
 This is a technology designed to reduce echoes and enhance clarity when making calls.
 During our test calls on our Telegram app when out and about in the town we found it is quite clear and loud as advertised.

 With the W5, LDAC receiving or the maximum bitrate and sampling rate is possible on HiBy’s DAPs as well as several other Android devices using the HiByMusic App.
 You will need Oreo to take full advantage as well as Bluetooth 5.0 hardware though both are almost ubiquitous in the market today.

-You will be able to review the W5 sampling frequency, it’s Bluetooth format, battery status, volume level as well upgrade the firmware in the HiBy Music app when it is finalized for public purchase.
+You will be able to review the W5 sampling frequency, its Bluetooth format, battery status, and volume level as well as upgrade the firmware in the HiBy Music app when it is finalized for public purchase.